-We love making this pizza rolls recipe for easy dinners or make-ahead lunches.
-They are moist enough for younger toddlers who are still learning to chew denser breads and they reheat nicely.
-Store them in an airtight container in the fridge for up to 3 days or in the freezer in a zip top bag for up to 3 months.
+Yes, just let them cool completely after baking.
+Then, store in an airtight container in the fridge for up to 3 days or in the freezer in a zip top bag for up to 3 months.
 Reheat for 30-60 seconds in the microwave.
 When serving to younger toddlers, cut up with a knife or a pair of kitchen shears for easy eating.

 - 13–16 ounces pizza dough

 - 2 cups shredded mozzarella cheese

 - Preheat the oven to 400° F and grease a muffin tin very well, including around the top of each cup since the cheese may spill out a little.